odoo/odoo/doc/setup/install.rst

 ^^^^^^^

 Odoo needs a `PostgreSQL`_ server to run properly.
-The default configuration for the Odoo 'deb' package is to use the PostgreSQL server on the same host as your Odoo instance.
+The default configuration for the Odoo 'deb' package is to use the PostgreSQL 9.4 server on the same host as your Odoo instance.
 Execute the following command as root in order to install PostgreSQL server :

 .. code-block:: console

+  sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list'
+  wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
+  sudo apt-get update
-  # apt-get install postgresql -y
+  sudo apt-get install postgresql-9.4

 In order to print PDF reports, you must install wkhtmltopdf_ yourself: the version of wkhtmltopdf_ available in debian repositories does not support